baobabKoodaa/cybersecuritybase-project/README.md

 ---

 **A5,A8**: CSRF protection is disabled in config\SecurityConfiguration.java line 23.
 This should have been the easiest to find and fix just by removing "csrf().disable()" from the code.
-Here is an article on how to test for CSRF vulnerabilities: https://www.owasp.org/index.php/Testing_for_CSRF_(OTG-SESS-005) This vulnerability violates:
+Here is an article on how to test for CSRF vulnerabilities: https://www.owasp.org/index.php/Testing_for_CSRF_(OTG-SESS-005)

 **A6**: Sensitive Data Exposure.
 All categories for expenses are shared across users.
 For example, if Tommy writes down "$800 for AIDS medication", other users will be able to see that some user has AIDS.
 Fixing this would require some work.
 Categories could be implemented as properties of a book.
 That way they do not leak to users who don't have read access to that book.